My Pet Center

 Dog seizure treatment options include:

-• Anticonvulsant seizure medicine for dogs: The most common treatment for seizures in dogs is anticonvulsant medication.
+• Anticonvulsant seizure medicine: The most common treatment for dog seizures is anticonvulsant medication.

 • Dietary changes and supplements: For example, a ketogenic (low carb, high fat) diet has been shown to significantly reduce the frequency of dog seizures.